data-science-with-r/data-visualization-transformation-project/README.md

 }

 ```
 In this entry above, Cetinkaya2020 is the citation identifier.
 To default way to cite an entry in your text is with this syntax: [@citation-identifier].

+To automatically generate a references section with your entries, the path to the .bib file needs to be specified in your YAML with bibliography: references.bib.
+This has been done for you.

 ## Self rubric